 Should I buy Hilton points for half a cent each?

-Hilton puts their points on sale for a half cent each so often that it would be crazy to buy points for more than that.
+Hilton puts their points on sale for half a cent each so often that it would be crazy to buy points for more than that.
 If there isn’t a sale going on when you need the points, wait a minute or two to see if one pops up.
 But even then, is it a good deal?

 Overvaluing vs. Undervaluing Points